caiiiycuk/js-dos/README.md

 ![Digger in browser](https://github.com/caiiiycuk/create-dosbox/raw/master/digger.gif)

-Or if you have archive wiht dos programm you can bootstrap it:
+Or if you have archive wiht dos program you can bootstrap it:
 ```
 npx create-dosbox my-app archive.zip
 cd my-app